New Boiler 2025

-Children’s Garden, 2021 – 2024
+Children’s Learning Garden, 2024

+Native trees were planted in October of 2024, contributed by National Grid in conjunction with Schenectady Soil and Water Conservation District; planted species include Elm, Birch, Amelanchier and Witch Hazel.
 The Pollinator Pathway is designed to provide critical habitat for birds, pollinators, butterflies and other beneficial insects, provide a therapeutic space for children and their families, and develop environmental stewardship by teaching children about the needs and contributions of pollinators to our crops and gardens.
 Plants in the pollinator garden bloom throughout the season, from early spring to late fall, providing nectar for pollinators, shelter, and places to lay their eggs.

-CCE, SC will again offer the popular ‘Little Diggers’ program in Spring of 2022 in this new area for preschoolers (age 3-5).
+CCE, SC will again offer the popular ‘Little Diggers’ program in Spring of 2026 in this new area for preschoolers (age 3-5).
 For more information on this program visit the Cornell Cooperative Extension Schenectady County website.

 Funding for our garden projects was provided by generous grants from the William Gundry Broughton Foundation, and The Carlillian Foundation.
 Working with The Friends of the Greenhouse, Inc., to accomplish our goals in the Children’s Learning Garden were the following partners: